RAXR-Capstone/project_danger_zone/README.md

 #### 2a.
 Goals

 Our goal is to predict whether or not an injury was reported in a vehicle at the time of an accident.
-Our classification model should be able to beat the baseline score (assuming nobody reports injuries in every single vehicle after an accident.)
+Our selected classification model will be evaluated with the most emphasis on recall.
+We want to catch as many actual reported injuries as we can.
 We are hoping to find or create features that will help the model perform well.

 #### 2b.
 Initial Thoughts & Hypothesis